Chronicles of the Residuum: A Decade-Long Journey Through Sound, Story, and the Unexplained.

 The Creative Process: From Visual Art to Sonic Storytelling

 Rob’s creative journey began with pen and ink drawings, not a script.
 “I actually started Chronicles of the Residuum with visual ideas and some original pen and ink drawings.
-I have a background in art, I plan to be illustrator until about the age of that's 17 when I decided to go down the musical path.
+I have a background in art, and I planned to be an illustrator until about the age of 17 when I decided to go down the musical path.
 So I got these visual ideas initially and then I went on to compose the music after that.
 So yeah, I did the music before writing the story or coming up with the characters,” he explains.

 Embracing Limitations: The Power of Constraints